ruaridhcostello/web322-main/notes/week10.md

 #### Step 2: Create a middleware function to setup client-sessions.

-Now we need to register clientSessions as a middleware and configure it, as well as register handlebars as a view rendering engine and bodyParser to handle our application/x-www-form-urlencoded POST data.
+Now we need to register clientSessions as a middleware and configure it, as well as register handlebars as a view rendering engine and express.urlencoded() to handle our application/x-www-form-urlencoded POST data.

 ```javascript
 // Register handlerbars as the rendering engine for views